 Nevertheless, in my case, the second scenario where Benjamin Barber’s work is located, the academical one, offers a more engaging possibility of understanding and applying his way of seeing our planetary reality.
 I want to focus this point on a situation where his most important ideas can be unmounted and decomposed piece by piece far of any political intention.
 My plan is using those parts for creating new concepts, other notions, following his way of thinking, but not his intentions.

 It means I won not talk about “how cities can…” or “how democracy is good because of…” or “why mayors should…” No, the objective of this entry is continuing walking through the path of “the local” but twisting this notion a little bit more, basically jumping from the idea of cities to the concept of particular places.

-But although my intentions have the same spirit of confronting the city as a concept, my idea is dispensing with big and dense theoretical ways of interpreting the world that is there, and focus our glance on the emergence and posterior stabilization of temporal and traceable associations affecting, negotiating and transforming specific locations.
+But although my intentions have the same spirit of confronting the city as a valid academic concept from STS, my idea is dispensing with big and dense theoretical ways of interpreting the world that is there, and focus our glance on the emergence and posterior stabilization of temporal and traceable associations affecting, negotiating and transforming specific locations.

 Understanding the urban as a set of temporal and mutable locations is situating our efforts on the emergence of the particular.
 There, an objective vision is plausible as well as the potentialities of following and describing how the social is composed and continually transformed.

 The inspiration that Benjamin Barber’s work produced on my work is reflected on the way of going out the traditional models for organizing the set of elements we use to call as the society.
 Of course, I untied the hank a little bit more, but after all, I cannot deny his influence on the things I currently do.